cyberark/sidecar-injector/README.md

     ```

-## Conjur Authenticator/Secretless Sidecar/Secrets Provider Injection Example
+## Secrets Manager Authenticator/Secretless Sidecar/Secrets Provider Injection Example

 For this section, you'll work from a test namespace `$TEST_APP_NAMESPACE_NAME` (see
 below).
 Later you will label this namespace with `cyberark-sidecar-injector=enabled` so as
 to allow the cyberark-sidecar-injector to operate on pods created in this namespace.

-1. Setup a Conjur appliance running with the Kubernetes authenticator installed and
+1. Setup a Secrets Manager appliance running with the Kubernetes authenticator installed and
 enabled. e.g. run `./start` in
 [kubernetes-conjur-deploy](https://github.com/cyberark/kubernetes-conjur-deploy/)

-1. Load Conjur policy to create a host for the service account
+1. Load Secrets Manager policy to create a host for the service account
 `$TEST_APP_SERVICE_ACCOUNT`. e.g. `test-app-secretless` is made available by walking
 through [kubernetes-conjur-demo](https://github.com/conjurdemos/kubernetes-conjur-demo) up
 to and including `./3_init_conjur_cert_authority.sh`